vertica/spark-connector/functional-tests/README.md

 ### Testing on a standalone cluster

-Our docker environment also host a standalone cluster of 2 worker nodes, running on Spark 3.1.2 with Hadoop 3.3.0.
+Our docker environment also host a standalone Spark cluster for use.

 To run the functional tests on our cluster, assemble the functional test into a fat jar with `sbt assembly`.
-Note that you should do this outside of the docker environment as it will be extremely slow to compile.
+Note that you should do this outside of the docker environment as it will be extremely slow to compile inside docker.
-Instead, navigate to the `functional-tests` folder on your local machine to build the functional test with `sbt assembly`.
+Navigate to the `functional-tests` folder on your local machine to build the functional test with `sbt assembly`.
 Since the `spark-connector` folder is mounted onto the containers, the built jar will also be available on `docker_client_1`.

 To submit the functional test, navigate to `spark-connector/functional-tests` inside `docker_client_1` and use `submit-functional-test.sh`.